Bullet Proof Glass: Best Options for Ultimate Ballistic Resistance

 How is Bulletproof Glass Made?

 Bulletproof glass contains polyvinyl butyral plastic resin, glass, polyurethane, and ethylene-vinyl acetate.
-The most simple bulletproof glass contains one layer of PVB that is sandwiched between two layers of glass laminated with polyurethane and ethylene-vinyl acetate and bonded together at temperatures of 150° Celcius.
+The most simple bulletproof glass contains one layer of PVB that is sandwiched between two layers of glass laminated with polyurethane and ethylene-vinyl acetate and bonded together at temperatures of 150° Celsius.
 Finally, incredible amounts of pressure are applied to the glass and PVR layers in an autoclave, melting the plastic to the glass to create a strong bond.

 Since the bullet proof glass manufacturing process requires bonding layers of different types of materials together, it isn’t always flawless.
 Manufacturing issues often include: